4 Minute Read

 I hear some positives things, despite the fact that you're having an affair, your marriage is failing, and you're moving out.
 It's good that you recognize the pattern of broken relationships that is partly due to your struggle with breakups.
 Another positive is your awareness that at the moment your emotions are very strong and your judgment is not good.

-Seeing patterns we create in our lives as well as recognizing when we can't see things clearly are important pieces to our being able to discover how to change our lives.
+Seeing the patterns we create in our lives, as well as recognizing when we can't see things clearly are important pieces to our being able to discover how to change our lives.
 Many men who are having affairs have particular difficulty with these two.
-You're way ahead of where many people are at when they first come into counseling.
+You're way ahead of where most people are at when they first come into counseling.

 I'd suggest that rather than try to push things with either your wife, or the other woman, you just let things settle down.
 Go ahead and move out.
 Give yourself some space and time to figure out what's really the best thing for you.